 Finally, with your new playful spirit, you'll be able to go back to your work in progress with a new level of creativity.

 How about you?
 Do you ever play with words?
 Share in the comments!

 Ready to try out this creative writing exercise?
 Use steps above to write a modernist poem.
 Make sure to PLAY!

-When you’re finished with your poem, post it in practice box below and offer feedback to three other writers.
-(Come on, it can’t be worse than mine!)
+When you're finished with your poem, post it in practice box below and offer feedback to three other writers.
+(Come on, it can't be worse than mine!)